PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 This color will be displayed in the multistore header for the selected shop or shop group.<br/>
 It will be also displayed before the name of each shop / group in the context drop-down.

+**User acceptance test**

+Given I am a merchant, when I am creating a new shop then I want to be able to choose a color for my shop.

+Given I am a merchant, when I am creating a new shop group then I want to be able to choose a color for my shop group.

 ### Multistore header (only from 1.7.8)
 DESIGN:https://invis.io/QPWKQY5DV79#/410364467_All_Shops_0